 During the course you will learn how to promote and maintain the health and well-being of horses, prepare horses for work, maintain their health and well-being during transportation and ensure your own actions reduce risks to health and safety.
-Over the course of 18 to 24 months you will spend one day every two weeks during term time in college and the rest of the week at your workplace.

 At our Duchy College Stoke Climsland campus we have two indoor arenas, a large outdoor arena, a weighbridge, horse walker, wash down and solarium facilities, as well as industry standard equipment and technology.

 In Devon our Bicton College campus is set in an area of outstanding natural beauty and includes an indoor and outdoor arena, two industry standard teaching rooms, judging areas, two full sets of show jumps, weighbridge, solarium and walker.
 There are also two separate yards.